ysyk2021/the-power-of-mindful-breathing-exercises-using-mindful-breathing-exercises-for-greater-relaxation/src/chapter-6-2.md

-Chapter 5: Overcoming Obstacles to Mindful Breathing: Strategies to Overcome These Barriers
+Strategies to Overcome These Barriers
 ===========================================================================================

 Establishing a regular mindful breathing practice can be challenging, especially when facing obstacles such as lack of time or motivation.
 However, with the right strategies, individuals can overcome these barriers and maintain a regular practice.